-Accounting estimates play an integral part in the preparation of basic financial statements by management and are based upon management's knowledge, experience and current judgment(s) about past and current events and assumptions about future events.
+Accounting estimates are an integral part of the basic financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the basic financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate(s) affecting the position in the basic financial statements is (are):
+The most sensitive estimates affecting the position in the basic financial statements were:

-Management's estimate of the fair value of cash and investments is based on information provided by financial institutions.
+Management's estimate of the fair value of cash and cash equivalents is based on information provided by financial institutions.
 We evaluated the key factors and assumptions used to develop the fair value of cash and investments in determining that it is reasonable in relation to the financial statements taken as a whole.